cms-opendata-workshop/workshop2023-post-lesson/_episodes/02-basics.md

 wget https://cms-opendata-workshop.github.io/workshop2023-lesson-introcloud/files/myapp.yaml
 ```

+> ## YAML File
-This YAML file describes a Pod with an nginx web server container that listens on port 80 and has an environment variable set.
-The specific behavior and functionality of the nginx web server will depend on the configuration of the nginx image used.
+> This YAML file describes a Pod with an nginx web server container that listens on port 80 and has an environment variable set.

-> ## YAML
+> The specific behavior and functionality of the nginx web server will depend on the configuration of the nginx image used.
 > ~~~
 > # myapp.yaml
 > apiVersion: v1